public policy engagement Open and transparent dialogue

 At Standard Chartered our purpose is to drive commerce and prosperity through our unique diversity.
 To do so, we need to take a long-term view.
 Listening and responding to stakeholder issues or concerns is critical to achieving this and to delivering on our brand promise which is to be Here for good.
 We strive to maintain open and constructive relationships with a wide range of stakeholders including regulators, lawmakers, clients, investors, civil society and community groups to help us operate as a responsible and sustainable business.
 This helps inform our business strategy and build sound relationships in the markets where we operate.
 The engagement with policymakers and other stakeholders is overseen by the Bank’s Board and involves various functions at Group, regional and country levels.
 Our Board and Management Team members also engage with policymakers regularly.

 On a day-to-day basis, our Compliance and Public Affairs functions are responsible for identifying changes to financial services regulation, ensuring that we comply with all requirements, and helping to manage relationships with policymakers.
-Responsibility for our public policy engagement rests with the Group Head of Corporate, Public and Regulatory Affairs and Group Head of Compliance.
+Responsibility for our public policy engagement rests with the Group Head Conduct and Financial Crime and Compliance.

 Our valued behaviours